 Mind-Control Eyes: Characters who are confused in battle get these.
 Also happens to characters who are hit by Ramirez's "Silver Nightmare" S-Move in the final boss battle.

-Missed Him by That Much: The Nasir segment gets downright maddening as Vyse (presumed dead) keeps missing his cohorts, Aika and Fina, as they wait tables in the same city he's staying in.
+Missed Him by That Much: The Nasr segment gets downright maddening as Vyse (presumed dead) keeps missing his cohorts, Aika and Fina, as they wait tables in the same city he's staying in.
 Vyse's partner, Gilder, even hits on them at one point, but doesn't make the connection that they're Blue Rogues.

 Mix-and-Match Critters: The Dheerse, Alupas and Rabbats discoveries.
 The Dhabus used for transport in Nasr seem to be a mashup of camels and T-Rexes with a dash of elephant thrown in.